rongi/klaster/README.md

-# RecyclerView adapter builder for Kotlin
+# A RecyclerView adapter builder